18 Things You Should Know Before Visiting Sierra Leone

 In fact, it’s my favourite travel experience of the last few years, maybe on par with the climbing Mount Nyiragongo in the DRC, swimming with whale sharks in Mozambique and road-tripping Botswana.

-Don’t get me wrong, Sierra Leone felt very safe to me and as a female traveller, I had no particular worries at all.
+But it’s not the easiest place for a solo traveller.
+Don’t get me wrong, Sierra Leone felt very safe and as a female traveller, I had no particular worries at all.
 I received far less hassle and far fewer marriage proposals here than I do in Tanzania or Malawi.

 But if you’re a pretty intrepid traveller who likes alone time, then you might love travelling solo in Sierra Leone.
+If you want to meet people, the best places would be Dalton’s or Bafa Resort on the Banana Islands or Bureh Beach at the surf school or Lumthubul Gardens I reckon.

 Not saying that you won’t meet any locals, of course, you will and that’s great.
 But they all have jobs to do and aren’t there to entertain you the whole time, so you may find yourself a little lonely, especially during the evenings.